Pronunciation does matter, have you heard about the

 Mainstream American and British English speech uses a

-particular set of sounds, and other languages use other ones.
+particular set of phonemes, and other languages use other ones.

 failure, above-standard means wasted effort.